Free will: Incompatibilism

 A third argument for incompatibilism was formulated by Carl Ginet in the 1960s and has received much attention in the modern literature.
 The simplified argument runs along these lines: if determinism is true, then we have no control over the events of the past that determined our present state and no control over the laws of nature.
 Since we can have no control over these matters, we also can have no control over the consequences of them.
 Since our present choices and acts, under determinism, are the necessary consequences of the past and the laws of nature, then we have no control over them and, hence, no free will.
 This is called the consequence argument.
-Peter van Inwagen remarks that C.D.
-Broad had a version of the consequence argument as early as the 1930s.
+Peter van Inwagen remarks that C. D. Broad had a version of the consequence argument as early as the 1930s.

 The difficulty of this argument for some compatibilists lies in the fact that it entails the impossibility that one could have chosen other than one has.
 For example, if Jane is a compatibilist and she has just sat down on the sofa, then she is committed to the claim that she could have remained standing, if she had so desired.
-But it follows from the consequence argument that, if Jane had remained standing, she would have either generated a contradiction, violated the laws of nature or changed the past.
+But it follows from the consequence argument that, if Jane had remained standing, she would have either generated a contradiction, violated the laws of nature, or changed the past.
 Hence, compatibilists are committed to the existence of "incredible abilities", according to Ginet and van Inwagen.
 One response to this argument is that it equivocates on the notions of abilities and necessities, or that the free will evoked to make any given choice is really an illusion and the choice had been made all along, oblivious to its "decider".
-David Lewis suggests that compatibilists are only committed to the ability to do something otherwise if different circumstances had actually obtained in the past.
+David Lewis suggests that compatibilists are committed only to the power to do something otherwise if different circumstances had actually obtained in the past.

 Using T, F for "true" and "false" and ? for undecided, there are exactly nine positions regarding determinism/free will that consist of any two of these three possibilities: